 Clingfish have a disc on their bellies that allows them to hold on with great tenacity.
 The rim of the disc is covered with layers of micro-sized, hairlike structures, in many different sizes.
 This layered effect creates more friction along the rim and helps the fish stick to rough surfaces.
 The entire disk is flexible and elastic, allowing it to adapt and hold on to coarse, uneven surfaces.

 “These fish are so evocative in what they can do.
 They can stick to irregular rocks covered in algae, and you cannot buy something that will reversibly stick to those rocks,” said co-author Adam Summers, a professor of biology and of aquatic and fishery sciences based at Friday Harbor Labs.
-“An awful lot of experimentation and skepticism finally led us to understanding how it worked.”
+“An awful lot of experimentation and skepticism finally led us to understand how it worked.”

 There are about 110 known species in the clingfish family found all over the world.
 The population around the San Juan Islands is robust and healthy.
-They often cling to rocks near the shore, and at low tide they can be seen in tide pools and under rocks.
+They often cling to rocks near the shore, and at low tide, they can be seen in tide pools and under rocks.

-Many marine animals can stick strongly to underwater surfaces — sea stars, mussels and anemones, to name a few — but few can release as fast as the clingfish, particularly after generating so much sticking power.
+Many marine animals can stick strongly to underwater surfaces — sea stars, mussels, and anemones, to name a few — but few can release as fast as the clingfish, particularly after generating so much sticking power.

 After more than five years spent deciphering how the clingfish suction cups work, the researchers began building their own prototype, borrowing from the innovations of nature.